elysionpowered/elysion/README.md

 Thanks to anyone who used (or whom I forced to use ;) ) this framework.
 This
 framework would not exist in its current form without those people:
 - Sven Rech (Initial Linux testing)
-- David Herzog (Early sprite lists and general a very helpful guy)
+- David Herzog (Early sprite lists and in general a very helpful guy)
 - Jesse Klugmann
 - Christian Fuchs
 - Arthur Baude